SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/selenium_manager.en.md

 When these labels are specified, Selenium Manager first checks if a given browser is already installed (`beta`, `dev`, etc.), and when it is not detected, the browser is automatically managed.

 ## Configuration
 **TL;DR**: Selenium Manager should work silently and transparently for most users.
-Nevertheless, there are scenarios (e.g., when a proxy or firewall forbids making network requests) where custom configuration is required.
+Nevertheless, there are scenarios (e.g., to specify a custom cache path or setup globally a proxy) where custom configuration can be required.

 Selenium Manager is a CLI tool.
 Therefore, under the hood, the Selenium bindings call Selenium Manager by invoking shell commands.
 Like any other CLI tool, arguments can be used to specify specific capabilities in Selenium Manager.
 The different arguments supported by Selenium Manager can be checked by running the following command: